avmoore000/DeepSample/README.md

 04/05/2020 - 04/11/2020

-Assigned Tasks:
+Assigned Tasks (04/05/2020 - 04/11/2020)

 -  Hue Truong
 	- Working on cepstrum algorithm and optimizing spectral flux

 -  Alex Reno
 	- Working on Spectrum centroid algorithm

 -  Andrew Moore
 	- Creating sample database and training ANN using the samples.

-Completed Tasks
+Completed Tasks (04/05/2020 - 04/11/2020)

 - Andrew Moore
 	- Fixed a problem with sample generation, wrote a small driver program to generate samples.
 	- Reworked sample generation to use less memory when running.
 	- Changed sample generation and test functions to use new SpectrumFlux functions/vectors.
 	- Fixed the plotter to display large graphs properly.
 	- Generated sample plots and uploaded them in an archive to the repo (Plots.zip).
 	- Updated the README.md file to reflect what is being done / was done by each person during the project.

 04/12/2020 - 04/18/2020